metno/weatherapi-docs/doc/StatusCodes.md

     the API
 ---

+This is a description on how the MET WeatherAPI implements HTTP status codes.
+For the official standard, see [W3C RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

+## Success

 **200 OK**: On success, the appropriate data will be returned with the HTTP status code "200 OK".
-This data may be XML or some other format (like PNG, GIF or JPEG), but as long as the status code indicates success, they should be there.
+This data may be XML, JSON, an image (like PNG, GIF or JPEG) or a binary file, but as long as the status code indicates success, they should be there.

-**203 Non-Authorative Information**: The product version you are attempting to use is deprecated.
-Please consult the product documentation page for information on how to use the upgraded product.
-Deprecated products are EOL's after a certain period of time - this date is available in the product documentation
+**203 Non-Authorative Information**: The product version you are attempting to use is deprecated or in beta, and should not be used in production (yet).
+For deprecated versions, please consult the product documentation page for information on how to use the upgraded product.
+Deprecated products are EOL's after a certain period of time - this date should be listed in the product change log.

+## Redirection

 **304 Not Modified**: Client Side Caching is supported on our API servers, and requires the use of the if-modified-since directive to be sent in the client request header.
 For more information, please consult the http protocol specification at http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html for more information and an example of how to correctly send this request

+## Client errors

 **400 Bad Request**: On error, the HTTP status code "400 Bad request" is returned along with an error message formatted as HTML.
 Other 4XX-codes may be